taraldefi/taral/packages/docs/readme/6-Integration-tests.md

 ## Integration tests

-When writing integration tests you can use the example included in `/test/integration.test.ts`
+Integration tests run against the local testnet stack started with docker.

 The way we run it is: